 Creating change through innovation and exploration

 The Mead Witter School of Music is a community of musicians, scholars, and teachers.
-Since its beginning in 1895, the School of Music has lived out a commitment to a rigorous, student-centered musical education.
+Since its beginning in 1895, the School of Music has lived out a commitment to a student-centered musical education.

 Our faculty and staff provide models of academic and artistic leadership, and our students reap the benefits of a dynamic public university and the limitless intellectual and artistic opportunities provided in Madison, Wisconsin.

 As one of the largest departments within the College of Letters & Science, we offer flexible programs with innovative and global approaches to music study.
-Our teaching, research and performances reflect the UW-Madison’s progressive history of creating change through innovation and exploration.
+Our teaching, research and performances reflect UW–Madison’s progressive history of creating change through innovation and exploration.

 Our public programming, diverse student ensembles, artists in residence and prestigious faculty ensembles demonstrate how we embrace the Wisconsin Idea, the university’s ethos of sharing what we do with the broadest audience possible.

 We are accredited by the National Association of Schools of Music (NASM), and have been an institutional member of NASM since 1966.

 As a collective of overlapping musical communities, the Mead Witter School of Music is committed to providing an education that values musical and academic rigor, nurtures innovation, collaboration and creativity, and balances preparation for professional musical careers with personal fulfillment.
 Curricular offerings instill an active understanding of music as both cultural expression and social practice and cultivate a life-long active engagement with music.